 Deployment assignments will be made by the EC or their designee on the Resource Net.
-When AROs have completed their assignments and been released, they will check back into the Resource Net to either secure or be reassigned.
+When AROs have arrived at their assignments.
+When they have been released, they will check back into the Resource Net to either secure or be reassigned.
+In a real world disaster deployment, they will also report to the Resource Net when they have arrived at their post-deployment location (home or other off-duty location).

 Portland NET members will also initially report to the ARES Resource Net.
 Portland Bureau of Emergency Management (PBEM) will assign NET members to their operational frequencies from the ARES Resource Net.
 Once NET members have been transferred to the NET frequencies, PBEM will assume responsibility for them.
-They do not need to check back to the ARES Resource Net at the completion of their assignment.
+They do not check back to the ARES Resource Net at the completion of their assignment.